 This chart summarizes and compares the campaign finances of the candidates through June 24:

-We can see that Passidomo’s contribution was critical to her competitiveness in the money game.
+We can see that Passidomo’s $100,000 contribution to her own campaign was critical to her competitiveness in the money game.
 Hudson has significantly more PAC and lobbyist support and out-of-state money, as well as more big-money donors.

 Not included in these amounts is spending by political committees outside the candidates’ campaigns.
 For example, I have received two large, glossy anti-Hudson mailings paid for by Better Florida Fund Corp., Tallahassee, with the tag line “Matt’s Not Conservative”: “All hail, Matt Hudson, the king of corporate welfare!” and “Matt Hudson and Charlie Crist, teaming up to raise your taxes!!!”
 I have received three large, glossy pro-Passidomo mailings paid for by Taxpayers in Action, Tampa: “Conservative Kathleen Passidomo is stopping taxpayer money from going to illegal immigrants,” “Kathleen Passidomo is making it a top priority to stop incentives that promote illegal immigration” and “Conservative Kathleen Passidomo will defend our 2nd amendment rights against liberals trying to take away our freedoms.”
 And most recently I received a large glossy mailing paid for by Working Together for Florida PAC, Venice, FL, highlighting Passidomo’s local endorsements, position on issues (100% pro-life; 100% opposed to amnesty; eco-friendly; repeal + replace Obamacare).
 I’ve received no similar mailing from Hudson supporters.